eddiethedean/mock-spark/docs/sql_operations_guide.md

 executor.set_debug(True)
 ```

-This comprehensive SQL operations guide provides everything you need to work with Mock Spark's SQL capabilities effectively.
+This comprehensive SQL operations guide provides everything you need to work with Sparkless's SQL capabilities effectively.